dani-f99/motif_logo/readme.md

 ## 3. USAGE GUIDE
 1. Congifgure the `congif.json` file (see section 4 - config).
+   - Once the custom python modules will be loaded the script will initiate the required folders and import the `congif.json` information into `config` variable.
-1. Place the sequences dataset in the `input` folder.
+1. Place the sequences dataset in the `input` folder (example file is provided).
-2. Follow the steps illustrated in the `motif_logo.ipynb` notebook.
+2. Follow the steps illustrated in the `motif_logo.ipynb` notebook(example output is provided).
 3. Access the output figures via the `output` folder.